 In a cluster where the nodes are of different sizes and capabilities, the largest node in the cluster with the most important application or the maximum number of resource groups should be configured as the tiebreaker node.
+(By default, the FailSafe tiebreaker is the node with the lowest node ID.)

-To set the tiebreaker node, see "Set FailSafe HA Parameters" on page 242.
+To set the tiebreaker node, see "Set FailSafe HA Parameters" on page 244.